caroleolivier/caroleolivier.github.io/_posts/2018-07-29-my-first-step-into-accessibility.md

 ##### Semantic HTML

 Using semantic HTML is crucial.
 It basically means that you should be using HTML element for what they are for and not disguise them for something they are not.
-A button should be an HTML button, not a div disguised as a button.
+For a button use an HTML button, not a div disguised as a button.
 <br/>
 This is a great [video](https://www.youtube.com/watch?v=CZGqnp06DnI&index=27&list=PLNYkxOF6rcICWx0C9LVWWVqvHlYJyqw7g&t=0s) about it.